-Octaves (or playing an interval of eight notes) can be a splendid and comfortable technical tool.
+Octaves, or playing an interval of eight notes, can be a splendid and comfortable technical tool.
 However, for many they cause grief and even worse, pain.
-I wrote the following article for the EPTA (European Piano Teachers Association) magazine, Piano Professional (which was published in the latest edition), and I hope it may be helpful.
+I wrote the following article for the EPTA (European Piano Teachers Association) magazine, Piano Professional and I hope it may be helpful.
 There’s a downloadable PDF at the end with nine suggested practice tips.
 You can also click the link at the very bottom of the article to view the magazine PDF.

 Octaves add the most thrilling virtuoso element to piano playing.
 Romantic composers, particularly, thrived on their inclusion, frequently imbuing works with rapid octaves, which cascade impressively and flamboyantly around the keyboard, providing drama and excitement to engage and captivate the listener.
 They are a joy to behold, and played with power and élan, are amongst the most effective of all piano tools, assisting any composer in creating the appropriate expression; whether that be anger, sadness, love, passion or sheer jubilation.

 Octaves are probably the most well-known and recognisable technical texture in the whole gamut of piano playing, and they emerged from the early Nineteenth Century onwards, as pianos became stronger, and produced richer, more vibrant sonorities.
 Such passagework played with aplomb, combined with the sustaining (damper or right) pedal can indeed contribute positively to a pianist’s reputation.
 As Hungarian composer and pianist, Franz Liszt (1811-1886), knew only too well, octaves not only add brilliance to a composition, but they could also attract, beguile and mesmerize an adoring audience too.